bodkan/slendr/inst/extdata/backend_comments.md

 ---

+### 💡

 > Note that "asInteger({{seq_length}})" is unnecessary unless the string you put in place of {{seq_length}} is not an integer (which seems like it would be a bug?).
 In Eidos, unlike in R, 10 is an integer, not numeric, and in fact 5e5 is also an integer.
 Ah, but 5.5e5 is a float, which is arguably a bug in Eidos; that should be an integer too.
 So OK, maybe you need that call.
 Just thinking out loud, and now I'm curious whether you guys agree that 5.5e5 being float is a bug in Eidos.  :->

 My vote would be for 5e5 being an integer, if only because the "numeric but not integer" thing in R bothers me a bit. :)

---- ❓
+---

+### ☎️ Zoom call?

 > I see that you do "initializeMutationRate(0.0);".
 So slendr simulations never have new mutations at all?
 It looks like you define genomic element types only for ancestry inference, when tree sequence recording is turned off I suppose?
 And I guess neutral mutations can be overlaid, with treeseq at least.

 Calling `initializeMutationRate(0.0)` is a remnant of me originally not knowing what is it all that *slendr* would be doing in the final version.
 The original plan (which included those user-defined SLiM "modules") was that this would be flexible, including specifying user-defined non-neutral mutation types.
 Now that we agreed that the optional selection (and other) modules will not be heavily emphasised in the first version, perhaps I could add `mutation_rate` as an optional argument of the `slim()` functions.

 This actually relates to my other point -- is there a reason (in the current *slendr* design) to support other output type than tree sequences?
-If tree sequences are to be the main output type (which I would make as trivial to use from R as possible by providing dedicated `ts_*()` functions for loading, processing, and analysing them even for users that are completely new to this), do we even want to support something else than `initializeMutationRate(0.0)`?
+If tree sequences are to be the main output type (which I'm striving to make as easy to use from R as possible), do we even want to support something else than `initializeMutationRate(0.0)`?
+Thoughts @petrelharp @FerRacimo?

 W.r.t. ancestry tracking mutations, it would be great if SLiM could track ancestry proportions without this.
 This was initially a hack I used to get an idea whether I implemented gene flow correctly, which I kept because it seemed like a useful thing to have.

---- TODO
+--- ✅ Done

 - "g1.mutationTypes[mut_types]" seems odd, shouldn't that just be "g1.mutationTypes"?
 And is there a need to set their stacking policy stuff?
 They will never stack anyway, right?
 How could they, if new mutations never occur?

+This sounds correct.
+I think this might be a result of some of my very early misunderstanding of how mutation types should be handled here (going back all the way to before *slendr* was even an R package).

 ---